Wall Street slips as inflation jitters spark broad sell-off

 Analysts now see first-quarter S&P earnings growth of 50.5% year on year, up substantially from the 16% growth forecast at the beginning of the year, per Refinitiv.

-L Brands Inc announced it will split into two publicly traded companies, Bath & Body Works and Victoria’s Secret.
+L Brands Inc (LB.N)announced it will split into two publicly traded companies, Bath & Body Works and Victoria’s Secret.
 Its stock dropped 3.3%.

 Declining issues outnumbered advancing ones on the NYSE by a 2.99-to-1 ratio; on Nasdaq, a 1.48-to-1 ratio favored decliners.